Ground source heat pumps – what to know if you're considering this low-carbon heat source for your home

 Are ground source heat pumps noisy?

-One of the more common heat pump myths, all heating products make some noise, but heat pumps are usually quieter than fossil fuel boilers.
+One of the more common heat pump myths – all heating products make some noise, but heat pumps are usually quieter than fossil fuel boilers.
 The loudest ground source heat pumps may reach 42 decibels, whereas a modern boiler will be around 40-60 decibels.

 Can ground source heat pumps provide cooling?

-“Heat pumps are pivotal to heat decarbonisation, but very few are aware of their cooling capabilities.
+Kensa Heat Pumps technical director, Dan Roberts, explains: “Heat pumps are pivotal to heat decarbonisation, but very few are aware of their cooling capabilities.
 Along with being a highly efficient heating source ground source heat pumps can also provide environmentally friendly, extremely low-cost cooling and overheating protection.

-“Kensa’s ground source heat pumps can be set up to deliver ‘passive cooling’, where the system uses the low ground temperature to provide cooling for a building," says Dan.
 "Within this system, it’s not necessary to power a compressor and it only takes a small circulation pump and fan to distribute the cool air to the property effectively, preventing overheating for a fraction of the cost of what's required to run traditional air conditioning."

 While the cost of a ground source heat pump is more than installing or replacing a gas boiler, it’s worth factoring in the longevity of these systems versus that of a standard combi boiler.
 This combined with low running costs and the benefits to the environment mean it is reasonable to suggest that properly installed in the right situation there is no better alternative when it comes to sustainable heating for the home.

-Tim is an expert in sustainable building methods and energy efficiency in residential homes and writes on the subject for magazines and national newspapers.
+Tim was an expert in sustainable building methods and energy efficiency in residential homes and wrote on the subject for magazines and national newspapers.
 He is the author of The Sustainable Building Bible, Simply Sustainable Homes and Anaerobic Digestion - Making Biogas - Making Energy: The Earthscan Expert Guide.

-Moving in 2002 to a small-holding in South Wales, providing as it did access to a wider range of natural resources, fanned his enthusiasm for sustainability.
+Tim's interest in renewable energy was first inspired by visits to the Royal Festival Hall heat pump and the Edmonton heat-from-waste projects.
+Moving to a small-holding in South Wales fanned his enthusiasm for sustainability.
 He went on to install renewable technology at the property, including biomass boiler and wind turbine.

-He formally ran energy efficiency consultancy WeatherWorks and was a speaker and expert at the Homebuilding & Renovating Shows across the country.
+He formally ran energy-efficiency consultancy WeatherWorks and was a speaker and expert at the Homebuilding & Renovating Shows across the country.